meryrahou/Contests/README.md

 # Contests Repository

-## Description

-This repository contains solutions to problems from various coding contests.
+This repository contains solutions to problems from various codeforces coding contests.

-## Contest Structure

-The solutions are organized by contest name, with each contest folder containing solutions submitted for that contest.
+- The solutions are organized by contest name, with each contest folder containing solutions submitted for that contest.

-## Acknowledgment
+### Acknowledgment

-Thank you to the creators of the coding contests for providing the platform for learning and practicing coding skills.
+Thank you to A2SV's Remote Contest Squad (the creators of the coding contests) for providing the chance to learn and practice our coding skills.

-### Shoutout to A2SV's Remote Contest Squad.